EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 |     2     |   o   |   x   |   x   |

 ### Create tictactoe.hpp file
-This section creates the tictactoe.hpp file.
+This section creates the `tictactoe.hpp` file.
 This header file contains the declarations of the tictactoe class, the definitions of tictactoe game data structures, and the declarations of tictactoe game methods, known as actions in EOSIO smart contracts.

 #### Game Data Structures
 The tic-tac-toe smart contract hpp file defines the following public data structures to store game information.

 * game - The game data structure contains game data.
-The structure has variables of type eosio::name, for challenger, host, turn and winner.
+The structure has variables of type `eosio::name`, for challenger, host, turn and winner.
 Click on this link for a definition of [eosio::name](https://developers.eos.io/manuals/eosio.cdt/v1.7/structeosio_1_1name "eosio.cdt reference - name structure") .
 The structure has a vector representing the game board
 * Games - Games is a type definition that uses a class template.
 Games uses an eosio::muti_index template to define a type which stores a game structure in RAM.
 Click on this link for more information on [eosio::multi_index](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex "eosio.cdt reference - multi index table") and click on this link for more general information about [multi index tables](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence)

 #### Game Actions
 The tic-tac-toe smart contract hpp file defines the following four public actions to operate the game logic.

-* Create - This action launches a new game and creates a new game board array.
+* create - This action launches a new game and creates a new game board array.
 The host may use this command.
-* Restart - This action clears data from an existing game board array.
+* restart - This action clears data from an existing game board array.
 The host or the challenger may use this command.
-* Close - This action deletes and removes existing game data and frees up any storage the game uses.
+* close - This action deletes and removes existing game data and frees up any storage the game uses.
 No game data persists.
 The host may use this command.
-* Move - This action sets a marker on the gameboard and updates the game board array.
+* move - This action sets a marker on the gameboard and updates the game board array.
 The host or the challenger may use this command.

 ### Procedure to create the tictactoe.hpp file
-Complete the following steps to create the tictactoe.hpp file:
+Complete the following steps to create the `tictactoe.hpp` file:

 1. Create a tictactoe folder on your local drive.
 2. Change directory into the tictactoe folder.
-3. Create the tictactoe.hpp file.
+3. Create the `tictactoe.hpp` file.
-4. Open the tictactoe.hpp file with your text editor.
+4. Open the `tictactoe.hpp` file with your text editor.
 5. Import the eosio base library.
    Add this code to the .hpp file: